 The College Nurse, Lynn Cross, holds weekday drop-in sessions on site and will be available by email or phone.

 The Dean Team

 Student Welfare Officer

-The Student Welfare Officer, Jo Bates, works alongside other welfare provision in the College and can offer advise and guidance related to wellbeing, disability and welfare issues.
-Jo is also the Disability Coordinator for the College and can advise on the support available.
+The Student Welfare Officer works alongside other welfare provision in the College and can offer advise and guidance related to wellbeing, disability and welfare issues.
+They are also the Disability Coordinator for the College and can advise on the support available.